TxGVNN/gxt/README.md

 ## What is this?
 **Gxt "Xnote GiT" is Notes manager.**

-Inspiration from the written notes are usually my days with git.
+Inspiration from the written notes is usually my days with git.

-I think it's very convenient for cmd user.
+I think it's very convenient for the command line lover.

 Simple for use git to manage notes.

-You can use: new, find, view, share, log,... and many function from the power of git.
+You can use: new, find, view, share, log,... and many functions from the power of git.
 [![asciicast](https://asciinema.org/a/4hovdgyvsja9104o0dlx0cjsb.png)](https://asciinema.org/a/4hovdgyvsja9104o0dlx0cjsb)

 ## How to install?